DavidFW1960/Aussie-Broadband-Usage-Meter/README.md

 4) There will be seven .ini skin files:

 There are variants with a solid bar (see above), 5px and 8px as well as dashed bar 5px (see below) and 8px.
 The Data used bar is graded in colour from green to red.
 Also included are HD's original and Jayden's modified skin.
 The ABB.ini skin is the same as the 5px image one and is my current favourite skin.

+I also just streamlined the tooltip a bit from the one in the screenshot here.

 The graded skins look like this: